-- Connect the power supply to the IGLOO2 Evaluation Kit board and power on the board using SW7. - 2.
-Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board (see Figure 14, page 15). - 3.
-Connect the mini USB cable between the FlashPro4 and the USB port of the host PC. - 4.
-Connect the host PC to the J18 connector using the USB min-B cable.
+- 1. Connect the power supply to the IGLOO2 Evaluation Kit board and power on the board using SW7. - 2.
+Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board (refer to Figure 13 on page 16). - 3.
+Connect the mini USB cable between the FlashPro4 and the USB port of the host PC.

+4. Connect the host PC to the J18 connector using the USB min-B cable.
 Ensure that the USB to UART bridge drivers are automatically detected (can be verified in the Device Manager).

-Figure 14 • IGLOO2 Evaluation Kit Board
+Figure 13 • IGLOO2 Evaluation Kit Board

-- If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM_2.08.24_WHQL_Certified.zip. - 6.
+- 5. If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM\2.08.24\WHQL\Certified.zip. - 6.
 Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
 If the computer does not have the HyperTerminal program, use other free serial terminal emulation program such as PuTTY or TeraTerm.
-See Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, TeraTerm, or PuTTY. - 7.
-Program the IGLOO2 Evaluation Kit board with the provided STAPL file (see Appendix: Design and Programming Files, page 17) using FlashPro4.
+Refer to Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, TeraTerm, or PuTTY. - 7.
+Program the IGLOO2 Evaluation Kit board with the provided STAPL file (refer to "Appendix A: Design and Programming Files " on page 17) using FlashPro4.

-After programming, the HyperTerminal displays a message to run the SHA-256 system services, as shown in the following figure.
+After programming, the HyperTerminal displays a message to run the SHA-256 system services, as shown in Figure 14.